JollyGent/project-rollingpaper/README.md

 - [x] Test with the API created to make sure that the API interaction works properly.
 - [x] Link and refactor.
 - [x] Host!

+## Possible long-term goals

+-Add 'Like' and 'Dislike' feature to express how much you approve/disapprove of someone's posts.
+-Add 'Report' feature to report explicit/inappropriate comments, or have a language filtering system.
+-Expand the application to allow user credentials from different social networks.

 This project was fully developed from Backend to Frontend and is owned by Minwoo Ju.